Backbone81/membership/README.md

 - Check if we really need to use panic anywhere.
 - Add metrics to expose what is happening.
 - Support more than one direct probes during the protocol period
+- Can we drop the interface for Message and collapse all message types into a single message which has all fields any message could have?
+That way we could be able to drop the interface and prevent memory allocations due to interface conversion.